Obsidian-TTRPG-Community/The-Tavern/30-Quest-Board/Creating-Complex-Tables.md

 ^table6

-Now you can roll Table 3 to get a result `dice:[[Creating Complex Tables#^table3]]` and you can full out the entire Table 4 with other tables to generate more specific outcomes as you can see in Table 3 it would give `dim and loud home` if it rolls the home location.
+Now you can roll Table 3 to get a result `dice:[[Creating-Complex-Tables#^table3]]` and you can full out the entire Table 4 with other tables to generate more specific outcomes as you can see in Table 3 it would give `dim and loud home` if it rolls the home location.

 One thing to note, if you want to make a table with fair chance for all the options, you can make tables like 3 and 4.
 If you want to give some weight to certain rolls, include the "**dice: xdy**" column to create a range, I recommend using percentile die (`dice: d%`).